9 Tips for Making Remote Work

 1Find your productivity zone

 Many people imagine remote workers sitting in their pyjamas in a warm bed, cup of coffee in one hand, and some acoustic guitar in the background.
-While this stereotype certainly applies to some of us, each remoter has to find its own comfort zone.
+While this stereotype certainly applies to some of us, each remoter has to find their own comfort zone.

 Just ask yourself, “Do you feel comfortable in this environment?”,”Are you able to concentrate?”, “Can you be productive?”.